Economic and Political Overview

 Main Political Parties

-The Cuban Constitution only recognises one legal party: the Cuban Communist Party (PCC) whose first secretary is has been Miguel Díaz-Canel since April 2021.
+The Cuban Constitution only recognises one legal party: the Cuban Communist Party (PCC) whose first secretary has been Miguel Díaz-Canel since April 2021.

 However, there are other - unrecognised - parties in the country.
 Most of these parties receive funds and support from organisations based in Miami, and are connected to anti-Communist organisations and agencies of the U.S. government, even though it is illegal for a political organisation to receive funds from a foreign government under Cuban law.